jernesten/ogui/README.md

 ## Installation

- Ogui is just a GUI for ocamlfuse.
+ OGUI is just a GUI for google-drive-ocamlfuse.
- So in order to be able tou mount your google drive account you need to install first the Astrada's program.
+ So in order to be able to mount your google drive account you need to install first the Astrada's program.

 ### Debian, Ubuntu systems and derivates